nifisher/nifisher.github.io/about/index.md

 ## .why
 Years ago, I figured that an on-line portfolio might be a useful thing to have in my job search efforts.
-Plus, every now and again I figure that I should review that I really don't know HTML/CSS very well and maybe try to fix that.
-Attempts have been made in the past but were shut down for various reasons.
-Since I'm not using my github account actively, I figured I should look into the gitpages option and see how it works out of me to these ends.
+Plus, every now and again I figure that I should review my knowledge of HTML/CSS and maybe improve it some.
+Attempts at websites have been made in the past but were shut down for various reasons.
+As Github offers this hosting, I figured I should look into the gitpages option and see how well it works to these ends.

 ## .who
-I have been doing software development for almost twenty years at this point.
+I have been doing software development for over twenty years at this point.
 Graduated with a Computer Engineering degree at the end of the dot com boom meant that graduation day was spent learning who's job offers were pulled that morning.
 I made it through though and managed